 This software suite consolidates basic tools required for writing and testing the software and often uses a modern-driven development approach to map out how the software system should work before the actual coding begins.
 Once the software is developed it can be tested using MBT (model-based testing) and then can be deployed.

 However, as every technology comes with its own pros and cons, though the advantages of no-code are obvious, there are some disadvantages of this platform that you should be aware of.
 So, let us dive into them.

 Drawbacks of no-code app development

-There is no doubt about the fact that no-code development offers a wide range of benefits for business.
-Hence, it is easy to see why many businesses are drawn towards it.
+There is no doubt about the fact that no-code development offers a wide range of benefits for businesses.
+Hence, it is easy to see why many businesses are drawn to it.
 However, there are some downsides of this platform that you must be well aware of to make a decision.
 After all, app development is a major investment for a business, and making a rash decision without knowing the cons will make you regret your decision.
 So, let us take a look at some of the drawbacks of no-code app development platforms.

 Drawback No. 1: Users have less understanding of the software

 Every no-code platform is distinct with a set of new features while no two platforms have some limitations.
 Hence, any user must first determine whether their application needs fit within the constraints of the tool they have selected to develop their app or not.
 This will require proper planning before you pick a platform because it must meet the requirements of your application.
 However, it is important to remember that even if the initial requirements are fulfilled, they will naturally change over time, and thus the risk is that you will outgrow the tools chosen in the first place.
 Hence, it is always good to invest in a developing book before setting out on a developing project.